CS207Team10/cs207-FinalProject/README.md

 Since module `computation.py` already has the function to compute total progress rate, we wrote a new function `equilibrium` which can determine whether each reaction has reached equilibrium at time t by simply calling function `progress_rate` and passing the final concentrations for each specie to get the total progress rates.
 If all the reactions within the system reach zero total progress rates, then the entire reaction system reaches equilibrium.

-We still decided to write the function under the `ReactionSystem` class, since we need the final concentrations to compute the total progress rates.

-It is useful to know if the system has reached equilibrium at the end of the simulation at time "t".
-The new feature named "equilibrium" judges if the sytem has reached equilibrium.
+However, in practice, the total progress rate will never be exact zero.
+Due to the mechanism of dynamic equilibrium, there will always be a tiny difference between forward progress rate and backward progress rate.
+Thus, we developed another method to check equilibrium.

-Here, we consider a simulation with time-interval (0,t).
-If the largest concentration among chemical species at time "t" is "C", then the characteristic slope of the c(t) curves can be calculated as "C/t".
+By calling funciton `ode`, we perform a simulation with time-interval (0,t).
+If the largest concentration among chemical species at time t is C, then the characteristic slope of the c(t) curves can be calculated as C/t.
 We judge the system to be in equilibrium if all the slopes of the concentrations at the last two time steps are less than the critical slope value "1e-8xC/t".

+As discussed above, we inplemented two functions `equilibrium_graph` and `equilibrium` under the `ReactionSystem` class, since we need the final concentrations at time t in both functions.

 ### Web?